 In the event that the patient’s symptoms are debilitating or growing worse, collapsed disc surgery becomes an option.
 At Laser Spine Institute, we are at the forefront of the field of orthopedic surgery known as minimally invasive spine surgery.
 Minimally invasive collapsed and compressed disc surgery has a number of benefits, making it an appealing choice for many patients experiencing neck and back pain, including:

 - Procedures are minimally invasive and are performed on an outpatient basis

 - Minimally invasive procedures are computer-assisted for unmatched precision

 - State-of-the-art lasers are used to help decompress nerves

 - Rehabilitation and recovery are much shorter than with traditional open back surgery

 - And much more

-To learn more about Laser Spine Institute’s alternatives to traditional open back collapsed disc surgery, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about Laser Spine Institute’s alternatives to traditional open back collapsed disc surgery, and for your MRI or CT scan review, contact Laser Spine Institute today.